Fracking: Definition

-Although the definition above was developed within the UK context, it is universally applicable.
+Although the definition above was developed within the UK context, it is universally applicable, and takes into account the views of the hydrocarbon industry and the US Geological Survey, in particular.

 Hydraulic fracking

 Hydraulic fracking (Note: Also known as hydraulic fracturing, fracing, fraccing, hydrofracturing, hydrofracking, or simply fracking.) is the most commonly used well stimulation technique.
 It involves the fracturing of formations in bedrock by a pressurized liquid.
-The process involves the high-pressure injection of "fracking fluid" (primarily water, containing sand or other proppants suspended with the aid of thickening agents) into a wellbore to create cracks in the deep rock formations through which natural gas, petroleum, and brine will flow more freely.
+The process involves the high-pressure injection of "fracking fluid" (primarily water, containing sand or other proppants suspended with the aid of thickening agents) into a wellbore to create cracks in the deep-rock formations through which natural gas, petroleum, and brine will flow more freely.
 When the hydraulic pressure is removed from the well, small grains of hydraulic fracturing proppants (either sand or aluminium oxide) hold the fractures open.

 Hydraulic fracking began as an experiment in 1947, and the first commercially successful application followed in 1949.
 As of 2012, 2.5 million "frac jobs" had been performed worldwide on oil and gas wells, over one million of those within the U.S. Such treatment is generally necessary to achieve adequate flow rates in shale gas, tight gas, tight oil, and coal seam gas wells.
 Some hydraulic fractures can form naturally in certain veins or dikes.
 Drilling and hydraulic fracking have made the United States a major crude oil exporter as of 2019, but leakage of methane, a potent greenhouse gas, has dramatically increased.
 Increased oil and gas production from the decade-long fracking boom has led to lower prices for consumers, with near-record lows of the share of household income going to energy expenditures.

 Fracking is highly controversial.
 Its proponents highlight the economic benefits of more extensively accessible hydrocarbons (such as petroleum and natural gas), the benefits of replacing coal with natural gas, which burns more cleanly and emits less carbon dioxide (CO_{2}), and the benefits of energy independence.
 Opponents of fracking argue that these are outweighed by the environmental impacts, which include groundwater and surface water contamination, noise and air pollution, the triggering of earthquakes, and the resulting hazards to public health and the environment.
 Research has found adverse health effects in populations living near hydraulic fracturing sites, including confirmation of chemical, physical, and psychosocial hazards such as pregnancy and birth outcomes, migraine headaches, chronic rhinosinusitis, severe fatigue, asthma exacerbations and psychological stress.
 Adherence to regulation and safety procedures are required to avoid further negative impacts.

+A graphic created to argue that modern-era fracking poses no risk of groundwater contamination.

-The scale of methane leakage associated with hydraulic fracking is uncertain, and there is some evidence that leakage may cancel out any greenhouse gas emissions benefit of natural gas relative to other fossil fuels.
+The scale of methane leakage associated with hydraulic fracking is uncertain, and there is some evidence that leakage may cancel out any benefit in terms of greenhouse gas emissions from natural gas relative to other fossil fuels.